bobbyconti/InteractiveStoryApp/README.md

 - Programmatic Layout
 - Audio APIs

-## :white_check_mark: Getting Started
+## Getting Started

-> :warning: This app is not available on the Apple App Store.
+> This app is not available on the Apple App Store.

 ### Prerequisites